browserengineering/book/book/chrome.md

         self.draw()
 ```

-Note that we need to subtract out the the chrome size when clicking on
+Note that we need to subtract out the chrome size when clicking on
 tab contents.
 As for clicks on the browser chrome, inside `Chrome` we
 need to figure out what the user clicked on.
 To make that easier,
 let's add a quick method to test whether a point is contained in a